NewForester/github-trials/README.md

 -----           | -----------
-local-to-github | adding an pre-existing git repository to GitHub rename-remote   | renaming a remote repository from 'origin' to 'github'
+local-to-github | adding an pre-existing git repository to GitHub rename-remote   | renaming a remote repository from 'origin' to 'github' private-email   | retroactively changing the e-mail address on commits

 ---